 - Do not order alcohol or smoke during a business lunch.
 Opt for tea or water if your host asks if you would like an alcoholic beverage.

 - Always wait for your host to begin eating before you start to eat.
-(If you are at a table of 3 to 10 served by waiters, do not eat until all at the table have received their meal).
+(If you are seated at a table of 3 to 10 persons, do not eat until all at the table have received their meal).

-- When passing food and condiments always offer to the person on your left and then pass everything to the right.
+- When passing food and condiments, always offer the person on your left and then pass everything to the right.
 (Pass salt and pepper together, but do not season your food before you have tasted it).
 Say “no thank you” if you don’t like or want something.

 - Keep in mind that your priority is the business at hand and not the meal.
 Eat at a moderate speed but don’t leave others at the table waiting for you to finish.

 - Do not talk when you have food in your mouth and never chew with your mouth open or make loud noises when you eat.
 If eating soup, do not slurp from a spoon.
-Spoon the soup away from you when you take it out of the bowl and sip it from the side of the spoon.
+Spoon any soup out and away from you and sip from the side of the spoon.
 If your soup is too hot to eat, let it sit until it cools – don’t blow on it.

 - Don’t leave the table during the meal except in an emergency.
 If you must go to the bathroom or if you suddenly become sick, excuse yourself.
 Later you can apologize to your host by saying that you did not feel well.

-- During the conversation (and when you are not eating) always keep your hands on your lap or resting on the table (with wrists on the edge of the table).
+- During the conversation (when you are not eating), always keep your hands on your lap or resting on the table.
 If possible, have some general conversation topics ready to use during the conversation if necessary.

 - If a piece of your silverware falls onto the floor, tell the server and ask for a replacement.

-- Be sure to thank the host for the meal and provide a firm handshake before leaving.
+- Be sure to thank the host for the meal and provide a firm handshake when leaving.